PMArkive/NintendoClients_wiki/DAuth-Server.md

 ### Known Errors
 For more detailed descriptions, see below.

+Most errors use HTTP status code 400.
+The only known exception is error 0009, which uses status code 500.

 | Code | Dialog | Message |
 | --- | --- | --- |
 | 0004 | 2181-4004 | Unauthorized device. |